Last Updated on October 28, 2021 by Sagar

 What is a Processor in computers?

 In simple words, the processor is an integrated electronic circuit that is placed in the motherboard to perform the calculations.
 These calculations help to run a computer.
 A processor performs all arithmetical, logical, input/output, and other basic instructions that are passed from an operating system (OS).
 Physically it is a separate chip or multiple circuit board that is responsible for the allocation of commands for other chips and components present in a CPU.
 It makes all the logical decisions, from opening a window to the most complex like completing a 3d animation.

-To understand how it works imagine this scenario we have a processor, memory RAM, and inputs coming from the output devices like hard drive, mouse, keyboard, and monitor.
+To understand how it works imagine this scenario we have a processor, memory RAM, and inputs coming from the output devices like hard drive, mouse, keyboard, and computer monitor.
 The mode of communication between them is the motherboard.
 The motherboard is responsible for linking the processor to all the other components.

 The processor executes three basic functions-